MahmoudSaad21/ECG-Classification-Streamlit-App-for-Heartbeat-Detection-Using-ML-Models/README.md

-Here's a detailed **README** for your project, which can be uploaded to GitHub.
-It describes the entire project, including model accuracy, how to run it in Google Colab, and usage of **Streamlit** and **Ngrok** for deployment:

----

 # **Heartbeat Classification Project**

 This project focuses on classifying heartbeats using data from the MIT-BIH Arrhythmia dataset, available on Kaggle.
 The project implements three machine learning models to classify ECG (Electrocardiogram) heartbeats: